ducroq/evml-evd3/README.md

 We take a hands-on approach here, and you will start working on a machine learning project right from the start of the semester.
 You are invited to contribute to our collection of applications: https://padlet.com/jeroen_veen/zul8z8tbvhqpvb8t

+## Book

+Géron, A. (2019). *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd ed.)*.
+O’Reilly Media (ISBN: 9781492032649).

 ## Course assessment

 During the course you will work on 2 mini projects.
 Furthermore, there will be a theory quiz every other scheduled lesson.